pconwell/scripts/usg/README.md

 You should now have your USG / USG Prpo configured to completely bypass the ATT Gateway.

 Just note that with the USG *will not* get full gig speeds setting up your network this way, particularly if you use the IDS/IPS settings.
 If this is an issue for you, there really isn't a good work around and you should buy different hardware.
 The USG simply can't handle gig speeds.
-However, in my experience, even without the USG in the mix, I've never come remotely close to using my available bandwidth anyway, so it's not an issue for me.
+However, in my experience, I've never come remotely close to using my available bandwidth anyway, so it's not an issue for me.
 Even only getting around 80mbps/80mbps (with IPS enabled), I've never run into a bandwidth issue.
 I tested with 6+ 4k streams running conncurrently and didn't have a problem.